ethz-asl/polygon_coverage_planning/polygon_coverage_planners/README.md

-# mav_2d_coverage_planning
+# polygon_coverage_planners
-Solve 2D coverage planning problems in non-convex polygon worlds.
+Planner instances to solve the coverage planning using exact polygon decomposition.